The AI Services Wave: Lessons from Palantir in The New Age of AI

 If done well, inorganic growth can be a powerful accelerant for companies that have proven stronger margins in industries with a long tail of service vendors.
 A legacy service business with 15% margins might trade at around 6-8X cash flow, or about 1X revenue; and even less if it’s losing business to your upstart.
 An AI service company that’s been built well over a few years might already have 60% margins and be growing faster: it will trade at a sometimes significantly higher multiple.
 Integrating acquired legacy companies into the platform fundamentally increases the enterprise value of the existing revenue pool by improving the underlying economics, as well as, in some cases, re-accelerating the growth.
 Buying competitors for 1X their revenue, the AI company can invest $100 million in M&A to create ~$60M in cash flow, or $600M in equity value at a 10X multiple.

 This is not your father’s inorganic growth strategy.
 This approach to scaling tech-enabled services may end up being integral to the next phase of American industry, a vector by which best-in-class technology gets integrated into the economy as a whole (arriving just as many owners of these service businesses start thinking about retiring).
 From the outside, someone might worry that VCs are suddenly trying to get into PE, and foretell disastrous results.
 That’s not the point here: these are technology companies.
 It takes a venture and startup mindset, and a deep understanding of what is technically possible, to create and invest in these companies in the first place.
-But when technology can affect such a meaningful productivity improvement in a service workflow, inorganic growth becomes an obvious way to quickly create tens of billions of dollars of value.
+But when technology can effect such a meaningful productivity improvement in a service workflow, inorganic growth becomes an obvious way to quickly create tens of billions of dollars of value.

-Obviously M&A is not the appropriate strategy for all such companies, especially if customers are cheap to acquire and integrating acquisitions particularly cumbersome.
+M&A is not the appropriate strategy for all such companies, especially if customers are cheap to acquire and integrating acquisitions particularly cumbersome.
 Having an ontology will help you deliberate these trade offs and articulate your specific goals as you wrestle with questions like the right size for your first acquisition, or whether you should pursue one in a service vertical you’re already in versus an adjacent one.
 While there’s still justifiably some hangover from poor tech M&A examples over the past decade, this new paradigm unlocks a new strategy for companies to predictably deploy large amounts of capital with great ROI.

 4. Build a team fit for the task

 The most common characteristics across the winners of the SaaS wave is that they have strong technical cultures and empower engineering talent to iterate quickly.
 As software proliferated into more niche market areas, less known to Silicon Valley native talent, companies learned that domain expertise and speaking the customer’s language are also critical.
-This required building out a strong set of industry advisors or even at times hiring industry veterans with little tech experience.
+This required building out a strong set of industry advisors or even, at times, hiring industry veterans with little tech experience.

 The tech-enabled services wave will sharpen this paradigm.
 Creating successful businesses will require hiring top technical and operational talent: people who combine IQ with EQ.
 It will also require combining fast-paced innovation culture with the client-focused, process-oriented approach of top services businesses.
 It’s not enough to have both types of people on the team; they must collaborate with, learn from, and actually like each other, since many engineering priorities are derived from ops teams that handle customers day to day.
 Technical talent, beyond having skill in AI and software development, will need to be curious and respectful towards the nuances of service operations.
 Operational experts need to be open to new technologies and willing to rethink established processes –– up to and including replacing themselves!